 - Not with all open source software a sustainable development and maintenance is guaranteed.
 Professional software vendors deliver a much stronger commitment and obligation.
 This is the base for much more sustainability.

 - MATLAB is very competitive with respect to performance.
-E.g. compare
+For example, check

 - MATLAB delivers a universal, integrated development environment with tons of concerted algorithms and functions.

-- MATLAB delivers a much easier and more configurable possibilities for graphical display for informations, data, and results.
+- MATLAB delivers a much easier and more configurable possibilities for graphical display for information, data, and results.

 - Because ANDATA is primarily using MATLAB there is no conditional need that ANDATA's customers must also use MATLAB.
 The final solution can most of the time be implemented independently.

-- Some major industrial customers already refuse the use of open source in professional projects because of legal issues, especially in safety critcal domains.
+- Some major industrial customers already refuse the use of open source in professional projects because of legal issues, especially in safety critical domains.

-Of course this page should not be an advertisement pamphlet for The Mathworks Inc. Neither it should be a statement against open source, which we highly respect.
+Of course this page should not be an advertisement pamphlet for MathWorks®.
+Neither should it be a statement against open source, which we highly respect.
 Same arguments may be true as well for Mathematica, Maple, or similar others!

 Nevertheless our above opinions are confirmed most of the time, if modelling and simulation is the core business.